 - Regular rhythm at 84 beats per minute.

-- The morphology and the axis of the normal P wave.
+- The morphology and the axis of the standard P wave.

 - Narrow QRS complexes.